skypjack/entt/docs/md/entity.md

 The default storage _detects_ aggregate types internally and exploits aggregate initialization when possible.<br/>
-Therefore, it's not strictly necessary to define a constructor for each type, in accordance with the rules of the language.
+Therefore, it's not strictly necessary to define a constructor for each type.

-On the other hand, `insert` works with _ranges_ and can be used to:
+The `insert` member function works with _ranges_ and is used to:

 * Assign the same component to all entities at once when a type is specified as a template parameter or an instance is passed as an argument: